iamjustkoi/StudyTimeStats/README.md

 ## Options Menu
 ### General
-These settings can be used to change the visibility, look, and text of the rendered stats, as well as how the add-on should filter the total review time.
+These settings can be used to change the visibility, look, and text of the rendered stats, as well as how the add-on should filter the total time.
 <p align="center"><img src=".github/options_general.png"></p>

 ### Advanced